Braniff International Airways: Halston and the Elegance Campaign

 In the fall of 1976, Braniff commissioned American couturier Halston to bring an elegant and sophisticated feel to Braniff.
 The new Ultrasuede uniforms and Ultra Space leather aircraft interiors were dubbed the Ultra Look by Halston, who had used the term to describe his elegant fashions.
 The Ultra Look was applied to all uniforms and the entire Braniff fleet (including the two Calder aircraft).
 The Ultra Look was an integral part of Braniff's new Elegance Campaign, which was designed to herald the maturing of Braniff, as well as the look and feel of opulence throughout the airline's operation.
 Halston's uniforms and simple designs were praised by critics and passengers.
 A sleek new paint scheme, dubbed Ultra, was designed by Braniff's industrial design firm, Harper and George along with Detroit auto company Cars and Concepts in conjunction with Halston.
-Irridescent colors of Chocolate Brown, Perseus Green, Mercury Blue and Terra Cotta along with two metallic colors were matched with striking racing stripes called Power Paint Stripes, which served to enhance the elegant scheme with a sleek racy feel.
+Iridescent colors of Chocolate Brown, Perseus Green, Mercury Blue and Terra Cotta along with two metallic colors were matched with striking racing stripes called Power Paint Stripes, which served to enhance the elegant scheme with a sleek racy feel.

 Concorde SST

-In 1978, Braniff Chairman Harding L. Lawrence negotiated a unique and advantageous interchange agreement to operate the Concorde over American soil, making it first time that Concorde was used for domestic—and fully overland—flights.
+In 1978, Braniff Chairman Harding L. Lawrence negotiated a unique interchange agreement to operate the Concorde over American soil, making it first time that Concorde was used for domestic—and fully overland—flights.
 Concorde service began on 12 January 1979 between Dallas–Fort Worth and Washington, D.C., with service to Paris and London on interchange flights with Air France and British Airways respectively.

 Domestic flights between Dallas-Fort Worth and Washington Dulles airports were operated by Braniff with its own cockpit and cabin crews.
 During the domestic flights, the Braniff's registration numbers were affixed to the fuselage with temporary adhesive vinyl stickers.
 At Washington Dulles, the cockpit and cabin crews were replaced by ones from Air France and British Airways for the continued flight to Europe, and the temporary Braniff registration stickers were removed.
 This process was reversed after alighting in Washington Dulles from Europe for the domestic flights to Dallas-Fort Worth.
 Due to the American noise regulations, Concorde was limited to Mach 0.95 yet flew at slightly above Mach 1.

-Concorde service proved a loss leader but it provided excellent marketing and promotion that created continued brand awareness around the globe for Braniff.
-Braniff charged only a 10-percent premium over standard first-class fare to fly the Concorde and later removed the surcharge.
-The domestic flights often had no more than 15 passengers on average for each flight while Braniff's Boeing 727 flights were filled close to the capacity despite being 20 minutes slower than Concorde.
+Concorde service proved a loss leader but it was good publicity for Braniff.
+Concorde flights cost about 10 percent more than standard first-class fare; Braniff later removed the surcharge.
+The domestic flights often had 15 passengers or less while Braniff's Boeing 727 flights were near full despite being ten minutes slower than Concorde.
 Braniff ended Concorde flights on June 1, 1980.